20 African Horse Breeds

 The Boerperd is a large, heavy horse breed from South Africa that was developed for use as a saddle horse.
 The word Boerperd means farmer’s horse in Africa.

-These African horse breeds tend to have heavy bones and a sturdy frame, with an average height of 16 hands high.
+These African horse breeds tend to have heavy bones and a sturdy frame, with an average height of 16 hands.

 Although it was once widely used by farmers and ranchers throughout Southern Africa.
 Fewer than 200 purebred animals remain due to disease and habitat loss during Apartheid.

 These African horse breeds can be of any color and are often crossbred with Quarter Horses to produce additional strength and stamina.
-Especially as pack horses, they stand an average of 13-14 hands high.
+Especially as pack horses, they average 13-14 hands high.

-Although, the Foutas are recognized for their high withers and arched necks, and both are essential aspects for carrying weight comfortably over a long distance, as well as their athleticism.
+Although the Foutas are recognized for their high withers and arched necks, they are essential for carrying weight comfortably over a long distance and athleticism.

 In addition to being strong, these horses have been known to reach speeds up to 35 miles per hour.
 When in competition over short distances.